Qingtianese diaspora

-The Qingtianese diaspora refers to the overseas Chinese and their descendants that are originated from Qingtian county, Zhejiang province, China.
+The Qingtianese diaspora (Chinese: 青田华侨; pinyin: Qīngtián huáqiáo; Wugniu: Chin1-dia2-wu6-jiuao2) refers to overseas Chinese and their descendants that originated from Qingtian county, Zhejiang province, China.

-Qingtian is renowned in China for its centuries-old diasporan communities, in which out of the county's 568,800 original inhabitants, as many as 381,000 of them are currently residing in 146 countries across the world, forming the bulk of Chinese populations in many countries, especially in European countries such as Spain where they constitute over 80% of the entire Chinese community.
+Qingtian is one of China's best-known qiaoxiang due to its centuries-old diasporan communities, in which out of the county's 568,800 original inhabitants, as many as 381,000 of them are currently residing in 146 countries across the world, with especially large communities in Europe, including Italy, France, Portugal, and Spain where they constitute over 80% of the entire Chinese community.

 History

-The history of Qiantianese diasporan communities could be traced back to late-Ming era and became established in the early days of the Republic of China, and the phase of its developments could be roughly divided into three stages.
+The history of Qingtianese diasporan communities could be traced back to late-Ming era and became established in the early days of the Republic of China, and the phase of its developments could be roughly divided into three stages.

 Ming and Qing era

 Located in the hinterland of Southern Zhejiang, approximately 90% of Qingtian's territory is covered by hilly mountains, with more than 200 peaks that have an altitude of over 1,000 meters.
 The county's steep geographical terrain is thus vividly described by locals as: "nine mountains, half water, and half farmland (九山半水半分田)", and scarce arable land was what pushed its people to emigrate abroad".
 According to the 1935 English edition of the China Yearbook (中国年鉴):

 At the turn of the 17th and 18th centuries, there was already presence of a small number of Chinese who trekked overland through Siberia to Europe to engage in commerce.
 In the early days, most of them were from Qingtian, Zhejiang, and they specialized in selling stone handicrafts made from Qingtian.

 In the aftermath of the Opium War, the stone merchants benefitted greatly from the lifting of the sea ban (海禁) policy by the imperial Qing government.
-With the ratification of the Treaty of Yantai in 1876, Wenzhou, the primary port city of Southern Zhejiang, located at the mouth of the Ou River, was opened for international commerce and maritime activities.
+With the ratification of the Treaty of Yantai in 1876, Wenzhou, the primary port city of Southern Zhejiang located at the mouth of the Ou River, was opened as a treaty port for international trade and maritime activities.
 This provided a much more convenient route for Qingtianese to travel abroad than the previous land routes.